 Exercise doesn’t have to break the bank

-A senior fitness program does not depend on costly gym memberships and fancy exercise equipment.
+An exercise plan does not depend on costly gym memberships and fancy exercise equipment.
 Like the best things in life, staying fit can be completely free.
 Work out the wallet-friendly way:

 - Do neck rolls and light stretching while watching TV